out-of-cheese-error/the-way/README.md

 `the-way themes list` shows all available themes.

-Use `the-way themes language <language.sublime-syntax>` (from v0.6.0) to add highlight support for a new language ([many languages](https://github.com/sublimehq/Packages/) are supported by default).
+Use `the-way themes language <language.sublime-syntax>` to add highlight support for a new language ([many languages](https://github.com/sublimehq/Packages/) are supported by default).
 Syntax files need to be in Sublime's sublime-syntax format.
 [Zola](https://github.com/getzola/zola/tree/master/sublime/syntaxes) has a nice collection of such files.